-At least one outlet shall be provided in every bathroom, the outlet shall be located within 3 ft. outside the edge of the vanity, but not more than 12 inches below the top of the vanity counter top. the outlet can be installed on the wall or partition near the countertop.
+At least one outlet shall be provided in every bathroom, the outlet shall be located within 3 ft. outside the edge of each the vanity installed.
+For example if you have double vanity, you need to install an outlet within 3 ft. from each vanity edge, but not more than 12 inches below the top of the vanity counter top. the outlet can be installed on the wall or partition near the countertop.
 (NEC 210.52 (D)).

 Any outlet located inside the bathroom shall be protected by GFCI and it has to be tamper resistant GFCI.
 Tamper resistant requirements is not required if the GFCI outlet located more 5.5 ft. above the floor.
 (NEC 210.8 (A)) (NEC 406.12)

 For the most helpful tips to guide you remodel your bathroom CLICK HERE

 Local and international building code require some sort of bathroom ventilation.
 First thing comes to anyone mind is a window but in some cases the bathroom located in the middle of the house, and it will be impossible to add a window.

 Building code requires a window with a minimum of 3 square feet which one half is openable but its perfect for a powder room only.
 However, if the bathroom containing a tub or whirlpool, the bathroom ventilation shall be a combination naturally and mechanically.

 If a window can not be provided an exhaust fan with a minimum of 50 CFM (Cubic feet per minute) shall be provided.

 The purpose of having the exhaust fan to remove the humidity which caused by the tub or whirlpool to the outside of the house.

 The electrical code changes every three years, this article will have the most updated electrical codes that will help you remodeling your bathroom.
 Local cities or counties may have adopted all or a few requirements from the NEC, and always remember the local codes supersede the national or international codes.